-If my husband’s dermatologist had considered ALL my husband’s symptoms, not just the skin ones, we may have realized he also had psoriatic arthritis (not just a “bad back” and “weird toenails”) years earlier, and prevented years of joint damage at the same time.
+If my husband’s dermatologist had considered ALL of my husband’s symptoms, not just the skin ones, we may have realized that he also had psoriatic arthritis (not just a “bad back” and “weird toenails”) years earlier, and prevented years of joint damage at the same time.

 Functional Nutrition Addresses Root Causes

 Functional medicine proposes that if we can remove the root causes, the body can heal itself.
-Rather than suppressing symptoms, we try to address the deeper imbalances causing the symptoms (5, 6, 13).
+Rather than suppressing symptoms, we try to address the deeper imbalances that are causing the symptoms (5, 6, 13).

 - Chronic vitamin or mineral deficiencies

 - Bacterial, fungal, or viral infections or overgrowths

 - Microbiome health

 - Genetic variations